7 Steps To Mindfulness Meditation For Beginners

 2: Gently ask your mind to keep aside all your worries and concerns.

-Drop all your concerns now, like setting down a heavy bag.
+Drop all your concerns now, like unshouldering a heavy bag.

-3: Bring more awareness into breathing, feeling it with your senses.
+3: Bring more awareness to breathing, feeling it with your senses.

-Now focus more on your breath.
-Bring your full awareness to the sensation of your breathing.
+Now bring your full awareness to the sensation of your breathing.

-With each inspiration, tell your mind you are breathing in swigs of calmness and relaxation.
-With each expiration, tell yourself you are breathing out the stresses and anxieties.
+With each inhalation, tell your mind you are breathing in calmness and relaxation.
+With each exhalation, tell yourself you are breathing out the stresses and anxieties.

 4: Start counting your breaths slowly.
 Bring your mind back if it wanders.